Examples

 -v, --verbose Show detailed output

---profile Print phase-by-phase build timing
+--profile Print phase-by-phase and per-template build timing

 --debug Print debug information after build